Configuration

 OAuth (SCAPI/OCAPI)

-OAuth is required for SCAPI and OCAPI operations (jobs, sites, SLAS, etc.) and can also be used for WebDAV operations when basic auth credentials are not provided.
+OAuth is required for API operations (code list/activate/delete, jobs, sites, SCAPI commands, SLAS, ODS) and can also be used for WebDAV file operations when basic auth credentials are not provided.

 Client Credentials (Recommended)